This year we will be celebrating the Sheffield Island Lighthouse's 151st Birthday and have much needed work projects on the island.

 Call the Seaport Association for additional clambake dates.

 Ghosts, ghouls and goblins greet visitors to the historic Sheffield Island Lighthouse, which is decorated to provide thrills and chills for youngsters of all ages (only two rooms are kept dark).
 This fun-filled, child-friendly haunted attraction includes activities for young visitors.

-Children young and old will get a glimpse of pirate life when they take a round-trip ferry ride to the Norwalk Seaport Association's "Pirates Weekend," taking place Saturday & Sunday dates tbd on Sheffield Island.
+Children young and old will get a glimpse of pirate life when they take a round-trip ferry ride to the Seaport Association's "Pirates Weekend," taking place on Saturday, July 13th & Sunday, July 14th on Sheffield Island.

 Once there, visitors will be greeted by pirate re-en-actors who will entertain with gunfire and sword fighting demonstrations, sea chanteys, storytelling and other activities.